Process of Selection

-Such psychometric analysis therefore will tell you about Dominance or influence or Steadiness or Compliance characteristics of the Team leader or the Team Manager – How influential the team leader is, how much compliant the team leader is, to the rules or processes laid down, etc.
+Therefore, such psychometric analysis will tell you about Dominance or influence or Steadiness or Compliance characteristics of the Team leader or the Team Manager – How influential the team leader is, how much compliant the team leader is, to the rules or processes laid down, etc.

-Such a psychometric analysis definitely value adds the selection process.
-However, this being an expensive tool, cannot be used for all the positions as mentioned earlier.
-It therefore becomes vital for the organization to develop resources with such capability in the system and empower the process of selection.
+Such a psychometric analysis definitely value adds to the selection process.
+However, this being an expensive tool cannot be used for all the positions as mentioned earlier; therefore, it becomes vital for the organization to develop resources with such capability in the system and empower the selection process.

 Organizations may adopt customize their selection tests based on the profiles that are being looked at for selection.
-For example, if the selection is for management trainees from a campus, then apart from a Group discussion, aptitude tests can also used for screening the candidates.
+For example, if the selection is for management trainees from campus, apart from a Group discussion, aptitude tests can also be used to screen candidates.

 Ink -blot test

-It would be appropriate to mention the names of other tests like Ink -blot test which are not commonly used in organizations.
+It would be appropriate to mention the names of other tests like the Ink -blot test, which is not commonly used in organizations.
 This Ink-blot test involves the participants taking this test to imagine and weave a story when an ink drop blots a paper.
 The moment the ink starts blotting on the paper, it creates a weird design based on which the participants are encouraged to write a story.
-The examiner or the selector keeps a close watch on the responses, time taken and emotional expressions of the participants.
-Such types of tests, though uncommon, find their ways in organization where creative skills are important or creative writing is of paramount significance, example : Advertising industry.
+The examiner or the selector keeps a close watch on participants responses, time is taken, and emotional expressions.
+Such types of tests, though uncommon, find their ways in an organization where creative skills are important or creative writing is of paramount significance, for example, The advertising industry.

 - It would also be important here to mention that the selections tests need to valid and reliable.

-- Validity of tests implies that the test measures what it is intended to measure.
+- The validity of tests implies that the test measures what it is intended to measure.

 - Reliability implies that the tests are dependable and would yield a similar kind of data whenever they are conducted.
 For instance, a questionnaire has been developed and is administered to a set of individuals to assess their personality.

-- Thus test would be valid, if this instrument really measures the personality of individuals and would be considered as reliable if similar kind of data is received if these tests are repeated with the same set of individuals after a certain time period.
+- Thus, the test would be valid if this instrument really measures the personality of individuals and would be considered reliable if similar kind of data is received if these tests are repeated with the same set of individuals after a certain time period.

 The candidate after passing through the process of selection tests end up at the final round of interview.
-This final interview is essentially a face-to-face interview where the role that the candidate is going to perform, is discussed especially, with respect to the work settings and complexities or challenges.
+This final interview is essentially a face-to-face interview where the candidate’s role is discussed, especially with respect to the work settings and complexities or challenges.